mobile-devices/ruby-agents-sdk/docs/to_user/Configure your device.md

 s jbinaryGate forceSerialUse 0 s jbinaryGate refreshPeriod 3

-note : "192.168.10.4" is the ip of the vm's host side of the network built between the device and the vm's host.
+note : "192.168.10.4" is the ip of the VM's host side of the network built between the device and the VM's host.